County closes interior of tax office, but business continues by phone

-The interior of the Kerr County tax office is closed to the public until further notice, but staff handling business over the phone.
+The interior of the Kerr County tax office is closed to the public until further notice, but staff will handle business over the phone.

-The closure is "due to COVID-19," according to a press release from the office today.
+The closure is “due to COVID-19,” according to a press release from the office on Thursday.

 Effective immediately, there’s also no requirement for a title application to be submitted within a specified time, according to the press release.
 This means the delinquent transfer penalty does not apply to any title application submitted between March 16 and 60 days after the state provides notice that normal titling services have resumed.
 Title applications submitted delinquently after 60 days from the state notice will not be assessed a penalty for any period associated with the waiver.